asielh1n1/zunkernel/README.md

 * zun.console(value[,type])//Allows display by command console.
 The type parameter can take several values success (default), error, warning.
 * zun.encrypt(text) //Encrypt a text string with the aes-256 algorithm
 * zun.dencrypt(text) //Decrypt a text string with the aes-256 algorithm
+* zun.existBundle() //Return true or false if exist bundle.

 ##Commands
 * zun -v (Framework version)
 * zun bundle:asset -a (Copy data of public folder of all bundles to the www folder)
 * zun bundle:asset bundle_name (Copy data of public folder of the specified bundle to the www folder)